Mobile push notifications

 Rich push notifications are required for delivered notification tracking on iOS.
 Sent/failed is tracked on the server when it is sending the push notification.
 Delivered/clicked is tracked from the app (SDK).

-Creating a notification using the code builder
+Create a notification with the code builder

 You can define three types of actions: